 - Pelvic examination: Your OB/GYN will perform a pelvic (cervical) exam to visualize the presence of warts externally.

-- PAP test: Pap test is useful to determine abnormalities in cervical cells.
+- PAP test: Pap smear test is useful to determine abnormalities in cervical cells.
 The sample is taken from your cervix and examined for infection.
 The test is widely used to detect cervical cancers.

 - Molecular testing (HPV DNA test): A HPV DNA test is done after your doctor detects an abnormal pap test and confirms the presence of genital warts.
 It is an additional test to evaluate high-risk HPV infections that may lead to cancers.